-Darya-e-Nour (دریای نور – Persian meaning is Sea of Light) and Koh-e-Nour (کوه نور – Persian meaning is Mountain of Light) are the most prominent diamonds in the world and they are belonging to national jewels of Iran; but only Darya-e-Nour available in Iran museum and Koh-e-Nour is on London right now. however, they have long stories during time!
+Darya-e-Nour (دریای نور – Persian meaning is Sea of Light) and Koh-e-Nour (کوه نور – Persian meaning is Mountain of Light) are the most prominent diamonds in the world and they are belonging to national jewels of Iran; but only Darya-e-Nour available in Iran museum and Koh-e-Nour is on London right now. however, they have long stories during the time!

 Both fantastic diamonds are brought by Nader Shah Afshar (نادر شاه افشار- Nader is an Afsharid king) on 1739 from India and he gave current names on diamonds.

-Koh-e-Nour moved from Iran to India then finally United Kingdom took it from India and sent it to London.
+Koh-e-Nour moved from Iran to India then finally the United Kingdom took it from India and sent it to London.

 Main National Jewels in This Museum